 There is a clear relationship between the social disadvantages experienced by Aboriginal people and Torres Strait Islander people and their current health status .
 These social disadvantages, directly related to dispossession and characterised by poverty and powerlessness, are reflected in measures of education, employment, and income.
-Before presenting the key indicators of Indigenous health status, it is important, therefore, to provide a brief summary of the context within which these indicators should be considered.
+Before presenting the key indicators of Indigenous health status, it is important to provide a brief summary of the context within which these indicators should be considered.

-All of this changed after 1788 with the arrival of introduced illness, initially smallpox and sexually transmissible infections (gonorrhoea and venereal syphilis), and later tuberculosis, influenza, measles, scarlet fever, and whooping cough .
+All of this changed after 1788 with the arrival of introduced illness from non-Indigenous people, initially smallpox and sexually transmissible infections (gonorrhoea and venereal syphilis), and later tuberculosis, influenza, measles, scarlet fever, and whooping cough .
 These diseases, particularly smallpox, caused considerable loss of life among Indigenous populations, but the impacts were not restricted to the immediate victims.
 The epidemic also affected the fabric of Indigenous societies through depopulation and social disruption.